webpack/webpack.js.org/src/content/configuration/dev-server.md

 In the function you get access to the request, response and proxy options.
 It must return either `false` or a path that will be served instead of continuing to proxy the request.

-E.g. for a browser request, you want to serve a HTML page, but for an API request you want to proxy it.
+E.g. for a browser request, you want to serve an HTML page, but for an API request you want to proxy it.
 You could do something like this:

 ```js
 module.exports = {